casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/events.md

 const transferOneRecipient = CLPublicKey.fromHex("016e5ee177b4008a538d5c9df7f8beb392a890a06418e5b9729231b077df9d7215");
 ```

 Use the token with ID 2 and the `transferOneRecipient` address along with other input parameters to generate the `transferOneDeploy` object.
-This will complete the transfer event call.
+This completes the transfer event call.

 ```javascript
 const transferOneDeploy = await cep47.transfer(
     transferOneRecipient,